Divers find body in Texas river of Audrii Cunningham, 11-year-old girl missing since last week

 Polk County District Attorney Shelly Sitton said officials were preparing an arrest warrant for Don Steven McDougal, 42, on a recommended charge of capital murder.
 She said they do not yet know if they would seek the death penalty in the case.

+Lyons said there is “substantial evidence” in the case, and that cell phone data and videos helped identify places to search.
+He added that the Trinity River Authority lowered water levels on the river, which led to the discovery of her body.

-Authorities have said McDougal is a friend of the girl’s father and lived in a camper on the family’s property near Lake Livingston.
+Authorities have said McDougal is a friend of the girl’s father and lived in a camper on the family’s property.
+Audrii lived with her father, grandparents and other family members, authorities said.

+Lyons has said that in the past, McDougal had taken Audrii to the bus stop or would take her to school if she missed the bus.

+A backpack that authorities believe belonged to the child was found Friday near the dam on Lake Livingston, one of the state’s largest lakes.

-She said McDougal remained in jail on Tuesday on an unrelated assault charge.
-Jail records did not list an attorney for McDougal.
+As authorities investigated Audrii's disappearance last week, they had named McDougal as a person of interest and he was arrested Friday on an unrelated assault charge.
+He remained in jail Tuesday on that charge.
+Jail records did not list an attorney for him.

+Court records from Brazoria County, south of Houston, show McDougal pleaded no contest to two felony counts of enticing a child stemming from a 2007 incident and was sentenced to two years in prison.

-The sheriff said that the girl's body has been taken to the medical examiner’s office to determine the cause of death.
+The sheriff said that the girl’s body has been taken to the Harris County medical examiner’s office in Houston to determine the cause of death.

-Texas Dept of Public Safety spokesman Craig Cummings said the girl lived with her father, grandparents and other family members.
-A backpack that authorities believe belonged to the child was found Friday near the dam on Lake Livingston, one of the state's largest lakes.
+Associated Press writer Sean Murphy contributed to this report from Oklahoma City.

 Credit: AP